Point-to-set Principle and Constructive Dimension Faithfulness: Effective -dimension

-We first formulate the notion of a $\Phi$-$s$-supergale.
+In this section, we give a characterisation of $\Phi$-dimension using $\Phi$-$s$-supergales.
 A $\Phi$-$s$-supergale can be seen as a gambling strategy where the bets are placed on the covering sets from $\Phi$.
-The definitions in this subsection are adaptations from Mayordomo \cite{Mayordomo2018}.
+The definitions in this subsection are adaptations from the setting of \emph{Nice covers} by Mayordomo \cite{Mayordomo2018}.

+Note crucially that our setting does not use the $c$-cover property in \cite{Mayordomo2018}, and therefore covers more classes $\Phi$.
+For example, the set of continued fraction covers is not a Nice cover.
+Mayordomo's goal was to generalise constructive dimension to general metric spaces and therefore Nice-covers are designed to preserve effective dimension.
+This is important as the aim of this work is to study faithfulness, that is if coverings preserve effective dimension or not.

+\begin{definition} [Family of layerwise covering sets $\Phi$] We consider the metric space $\X$.
+A countable family of sets $\Phi = \defPhi$, where for each $i \in \N ,n \in \N$, $\U_i^n \subseteq \X$, is called a \emph{layerwise family of covering sets} if it satisfies the following properties: